 There is a similarity between the landscapes, the choir, the slightly muddy recording, and the dark action pieces.
 The Underworld has an elvish quality to it, despite being underground.
 On top of that, there is a simple natural beauty and elegance to everything.

 3. Legend (1985)

-The Lord of Darkness (Tim Curry), has a plan to extinguish all unicorns and spread an eternal night.
-Jack (Tom Cruise), is a leader that teams up with his friends in order to do anything to battle the Lord of darkness, save princess Lili (Mia Sara), which the Lord of darkness forces her to marry him, and save earth from the darkness.
+The Lord of Darkness (Tim Curry), has the plan to extinguish all unicorns and spread an eternal night.
+Jack (Tom Cruise), is a leader that teams up with his friends to do anything to battle the Lord of darkness and save princess Lili (Mia Sara), and the Lord of darkness forces her to marry him and save earth from the darkness.

 4. Highlander (1986)

 Conor McLeod, (Christopher Lambert), is a member of the 16th-century McLeod clan who unexpectedly returns to life after dying in battle.
 His tribe sees his return to life as a deal, Conor made, with the devil and banishes him.

 Conor does not understand his unique position until he meets Juan Sánchez-Villalobos Ramírez (Sean Connery) who tells Conor that just like him, he is a son of death, and teaches him the rules of conduct of people like them: From the moment he dies, Conor will never grow old and won’t be able to bring children.

 The only way he can die is if his head is separated from his body and many of the sons of the god of death believe that in the end only one of them will survive.